 The Northwestern University Emergency Medicine (NUEM) Residency takes great pride in both our tradition of leadership and cutting edge care for acutely ill or injured patients in Chicago.
 Our program has a rich history, having graduated the first NUEM resident in 1973 from a program started at our former community affiliate, Evanston Hospital.
-In 1980, the Evanston EM program combined with a parallel residency that was housed at Northwestern Memorial Hospital (NMH) which created the administrative structure for our current NUEM Residency Program.
-In June of 2017, we celebrated this legacy as one of the oldest programs in the country by graduating our 44th class!
+In June of 2018, we celebrated this legacy as one of the oldest programs in the country by graduating our 45th class!

-Our clinical curriculum is deliberately designed to create graduates with advanced skills in life-saving and resuscitative procedures, critical care, trauma, and complex pediatric illness.
+Our clinical curriculum is deliberately designed to create graduates with advanced skills in life-saving procedures, critical care, trauma, and complex pediatric illness.
 NUEM residents learn together with dedicated educators to become outstanding EM clinicians while caring for diverse patient populations at unique training sites throughout the greater Chicago area.
-The emergency departments (ED) of Northwestern Memorial Hospital (NMH) and Lurie Children’s Hospital of Chicago are both Level 1 Trauma Centers, with a combined annual ED census of over 150,000 patients.
+The emergency departments (ED) of Northwestern Memorial Hospital (NMH) and Ann & Robert H. Lurie Children’s Hospital of Chicago are both Level 1 Trauma Centers, with a combined annual ED census of over 150,000 patients.
 The two hospitals are located within three city blocks on the downtown Chicago campus of Northwestern University in the city’s dynamic Streeterville neighborhood.
-The high-volume, high-complexity ED populations at these two quaternary care centers allow for a centralized training experience for our residents – 39 of the 48 months of training occur within these neighboring hospitals.
+The high-volume, high-complexity ED populations at these two quaternary care centers provide a centralized training experience for our residents – 39 of the 48 months of training occur within these neighboring hospitals.

 From Match Day on, new residents become a valued member of our NUEM team.
+Our outstanding program coordinators are an invaluable resource for information and assistance beginning even before orientation.
 New residents begin to transition to life in Chicago with information on neighborhoods, commuting, sports, entertainment, and institution onboarding.
-Our outstanding Program Coordinators are an invaluable resource for information and assistance beginning even before orientation.
 Resident mentors connect with each intern personally to help everyone make the big jump to residency life.
 Twenty core education faculty, five Assistant Program Directors, a hands on Program Director, and a dedicated Faculty Coach, help each individual resident become an outstanding clinician and begin to develop expertise in their unique strengths and passions within EM.
 After residency, the majority of graduates begin their careers in academic leadership as educators or investigators, while others rapidly progress to become ED Directors.
-As careers naturally evolve, every graduate is able to tap into the expertise of the NUEM alumni network.
+As careers naturally evolve, every graduate is able to tap into the expertise of the vast NUEM alumni network.

 Thank you for your interest in our NUEM Residency Program.
-Further details about our faculty, educational program, rotation sites, MS4 clerkship, and residency application process can be be found throughout our Department website or following us on Twitter at @NorthwesternEM and #NUEM.
+Further details about our faculty, educational program, rotation sites, MS4 clerkship, and residency application process are available throughout our Department website or following us on Facebook, Instagram, and Twitter by searching the following tags: @nuemedres @NorthwesternEM #NUEM and #whyNUEM.

 John Bailitz, MD